apj-aih/cloud-native-workshop/Lab-2/pipeline-deployment-to-ocp.md

     ```
     Copy the EventListener route URL shown from the above command.

-13. In your forked GitHub repo for both vote-ui and vote-api:
+13. In your forked GitHub repo for `pipelines-vote-ui`:
    - Go to **Settings → Webhooks → Add Webhook**.
    ![Screenshot: manual run route](./images/webhook-create.png)
    - Paste the EventListener route URL as Payload URL.